convoyinc/apollo-cache-hermes/docs/Architecture.md

 [**Entities**](../src/NodeSnapshot.ts#L38-L69): Tracks an object modeling one of the application's domains.

-[**Parameterized Values**](../src/NodeSnapshot.ts#L71-L111): Tracks the value of a parameterized field, the node it occurs within, and the path to the edge.
+[**Parameterized Values**](../src/NodeSnapshot.ts#L71-L111): Tracks the value of a parameterized field, the node it occurs within, and the path to the field.
 These are used at query time to layer the value of a parameterized field on top of the underlying node.

 ### Graph Snapshots